astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

         Action:
           - "sts:AssumeRole"
 ```
-For more information on how to complete this setup, refer to the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html).
+For more information on how to complete this setup, refer to [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html).

 3. Create a "ClusterIssuer" resource that declares how requests for certificates will be fulfilled.
-To do so, first create the a `clusterissuer.yaml` file with the following values:
+To do so, first create a `clusterissuer.yaml` file with the following values:
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer